JamesMitofsky/Vermont-BIPOC-Businesses/README.md

 # Vermont-BIPOC-Business

-> A collection of businesses owned by Black, Indigenous, and People of Color.
+A collection of businesses owned by Black, Indigenous, and People of Color (BIPOC) designed to improve visibility during the Covid-19 pandemic.

 ## Getting Started / Install